 |Mutual exclusion groups (create, edit, delete)||No||Yes||Yes||Yes||Yes|

-*** In restricted environments, Editors and Restricted Editors can create features and experiments but cannot launch, pause or change traffic allocation.
-In non-restricted environments, those Editors and Restricted Editors have full access to all aspects of features and experiments.
-We recommend using the Editor role to restrict access to production environments while allowing full access in local or staging environments.
+In non-production environments, Editors have full access to all aspects of flags and rules.
+Optimizely recommends using the Editor role to restrict access to production environments while allowing full access in development or staging environments.

 Select the new role from the Role drop-down menu.